P.E.I. Waste Watch holiday primer: What goes where after the presents are opened

 We talked with Island Waste management's Disposal Manager Heather Myers for the lowdown on holiday trash.

 "At this time of year, the biggest gift you can give to the environment is to simply reduce the waste you produce," Myers said.

 "And when disposing of material, sort properly.
 When in doubt, check it out.
 It makes a huge difference!"

 According to Myers, there are several common holiday mistakes.

-The first is putting wrapping paper in the blue bag.
-It goes in compost, tape and all.
+The first mistake many folks make is putting wrapping paper in the blue bag to be recycled — it goes in compost, tape and all.

 From A to Z, here's a guide to what goes where after the gifts are gone.